ammario/github-enricher/README.md

 ## Caching

-`github-enricher` is design to for fast incremental enrichment.
+`github-enricher` is designed for fast incremental enrichment.
 Thus, it requires on Redis and the filesystem for caching.

 ### Redis

 The `REDIS_ADDR` and `REDIS_PASSWORD` environment variables are used to configure the cache client.

-Make sure your redis is persisting (e.g `save 60 1` in your redis.conf) for incremental enrichment to work.
+Make sure your redis is persisting (e.g `save 60 1` in your redis.conf).

 ### Filesystem

-Even though repos are shallow cloned, large repos can take minutes to retrieve a single commit.
-Repositories are cloned to the `github-enricher` folder in your OS tempdir.
+Even though repos are shallow cloned, it can take minutes to retrieve a commit from a large repo.
+All repos are cloned to the `github-enricher` folder in your OS tempdir.

 ## Columns